pko104/red-screen-game/Readme.md

 Feb 1, 2015
--Instead of removing the URL changed the URI pattern to a SecureRandom.hex(3) so each page would be a random string -removed the /paths/ url as it wasn't needed in a url
+-Instead of removing the URL changed the URI pattern to a SecureRandom.hex(3) so each page would be a random string -removed the /paths/ url as it wasn't needed in a url -Added warning for elipesy due to flashing colors

 January 31, 2015
 -Read up on URI's and URL's and their differences